Human Mesh Modeling for Anny Body: Modeling Anny Body

-\paragraph{Interoperability.} To ensure interoperability with previous work, we define mappings between \emph{Anny} and some existing mesh body models.
+\paragraph{Interoperability.} To ensure interoperability with previous work, we define mappings between Anny's default topology and existing mesh body models.
 These mappings serve mainly two purposes.
-The first is to empirically evaluate models trained with \emph{Anny} on existing benchmarks; for that purpose we define a mapping to regress \emph{SMPL-X} vertices from \emph{Anny} meshes and vice versa.
-The second one is to generate synthetic 3D scenes with \emph{Anny} annotations.
-Our synthetic data generation pipeline is built on \emph{Humgen3D}~\cite{humgen3d}, thus we also learn regressors for this body model.
-More specifically, we optimize sparse linear regressors $\bm{R} \in \mathbb{R}^{M \times N}$ to map vertex coordinates $\bm{v}_j \in (\mathbb{R}^3)^N$ from a first body model to coordinates $\hat{\bm{v}}_i = \sum_j \bm{R}_{j,i} \bm{v}_j \in (\mathbb{R}^3)^M$ of a different body model with a different topology.
-This is achieved by first fitting \emph{Anny} to a set of meshes with the target connectivity (\eg \emph{SMPL-X}), and by initializing the regression coefficients $\bm{R}$ as the barycentric coordinates of the projection of target mesh vertices onto the source mesh.
+The first is to empirically evaluate models trained with Anny on existing benchmarks; for that purpose we define a mapping to regress SMPL-X vertices from Anny meshes and vice versa.
+The second one is to generate synthetic 3D scenes with Anny annotations.
+Our synthetic data generation pipeline is built on Humgen3D~\cite{humgen3d}, thus we also learn regressors for this body model.
+More specifically, we optimize sparse linear regressors $\bm{R} \in \mathbb{R}^{M \times N}$ to map vertex coordinates $\bm{v}_j \in (\mathbb{R}^3)^N$ from a first body model to coordinates $\hat{\bm{v}}_i = \sum_j \bm{R}_{i,j} \bm{v}_j \in (\mathbb{R}^3)^M$ of a different body model with a different topology.
+This is achieved by first fitting Anny to a set of meshes with the target connectivity (\eg SMPL-X), and by initializing the regression coefficients $\bm{R}$ as the barycentric coordinates of the projection of target mesh vertices onto the source mesh.
 Coefficients of $\bm{R}$ are then refined jointly together with Anny parameters to minimize the mesh-to-mesh distance, while enforcing the left/right symmetry of the mapping.
-This optimization leads to a mean cyclic error of $3.2$mm between \emph{Anny} and \emph{SMPL-X} (1.7mm resp. between \emph{Anny} and \emph{Humgen3D}).
+Applying the direct and reverse mappings between SMPL-X and Anny leads to a $1.3mm$ mean cyclic consistency error (resp. $1.7mm$ between Anny and Humgen3D).